sucho-archiving/sucho-archiving.github.io/browsertrix.md

     scopeType: "host"
 ```

-Here's the things you should modify:
+Here's the fields you should modify each time:

 * `collection:` this should be basically the URL that you scrape, but with hyphens instead of periods in the URL.
 So *http://archangel.kiev.ua* becomes `collection: archangel-kiev-ua`
 * `url:` this is just the base URL in the SUCHO spreadsheet for the URL you're scraping